++ Promise me this one thing –

-I watched it the other night and just had to share it with you because you because we can’t deny this scientific truth, this reality, anymore.
+I watched it the other night and just had to share it with you, because we can’t deny this scientific truth, this reality, anymore.

 I’d love to encourage you to share this with your people.
 On your Facebook profile.
 With your doctor.
 With your family.
 With anyone who is interested in helping the world heal.

-What this man uncovered explains where so much of our pain come from, both individually and collectively.
+What this man uncovered explains where so much of our pain comes from, both individually and collectively.